Jones and Oral Roberts host South Dakota - WTOP News

 BOTTOM LINE: Oral Roberts hosts South Dakota after Taleyah Jones scored 28 points in Oral Roberts’ 81-76 loss to the South Dakota State Jackrabbits.

-The Golden Eagles are 7-1 on their home court.
-Oral Roberts ranks third in the Summit with 32.0 points per game in the paint led by Ruthie Udoumoh averaging 12.0.
+The Golden Eagles are 7-1 in home games.
+Oral Roberts averages 82.9 points and has outscored opponents by 11.4 points per game.

-The Coyotes have gone 1-0 against Summit opponents.
-South Dakota has a 0-1 record in games decided by less than 4 points.
+The Coyotes are 1-0 against conference opponents.
+South Dakota gives up 73.3 points to opponents while being outscored by 3.2 points per game.

 Oral Roberts makes 46.1% of its shots from the field this season, which is 4.3 percentage points higher than South Dakota has allowed to its opponents (41.8%).
-South Dakota averages 70.1 points per game, 1.4 fewer than the 71.5 Oral Roberts allows to opponents.
+South Dakota averages 70.1 points per game, 1.4 fewer than the 71.5 Oral Roberts gives up to opponents.

-TOP PERFORMERS: Udoumoh is averaging 13.1 points, 8.7 rebounds and two steals for the Golden Eagles.
+TOP PERFORMERS: Jalei Oglesby is averaging 16.2 points and 6.2 rebounds for the Golden Eagles.

 Alexi Hempe averages 2.9 made 3-pointers per game for the Coyotes, scoring 12.8 points while shooting 41.7% from beyond the arc.